Persevere through physical challenges

 Recently, I have been plagued with some hip issues that are pretty common for golfers and if I don't warm up well I can experience back pain for days.
 My trainer has moved on to some bigger endeavors so I have had to take control of my exercise routine.
 It is a commitment that means doing what it takes so I can play this game that I love.

-When the new management at the county golf courses decided that I was not a good fit for their programs, I did not know what was ahead.
+Back 2020, when the new management at the county golf courses decided that I was not a good fit for their programs, I did not know what was ahead.
 I knew I would be teaching somewhere.
 Initially that was in a park under the cover of trees.
 Seriously, I found a quiet shady spot with enough room for my net and some short game tools.
 It was the perfect spot to work with my junior students and they did not mind at all.
 As a matter of fact, they loved it.

 It wasn't a fancy golf course, but they were progressing and they continue to do so at the Golf Learning Center at Commons Park in Royal Palm Beach.
 I am sure that there are golf professionals out there that think less of me because I am not teaching at a golf course.
 I have also lost a few students since then because they want to learn in those facilities.
 I am fine with all of it because I love where I am, I love what I do, I love teaching.
 When you love what you do, you find a way to persevere.